 This week I received several really interesting emails about learning opportunities for and by non-profits.
 Not a single one included an easy way to share the information.
 What I got was a pdf poster attached to an email. (insert really long drawn out sigh here).

 Again, some NPOs are brilliant at social media, social networking online, building capacity by narrating their work. yada, yada, yada.. and many are not.
 I sit on one board of 10 people with a support person and an executive director and not a single one uses Twitter or LinkedIn.
 Two do use Facebook but that is a recent adoption for them.
 None blog or read blogs and most have no idea what a blog is.
 Unbelievably the Facebook page I set up for them has a growing list of page Likes and is proving to be really useful .They are “getting” Facebook but are miles away from really understanding the value of a PKE, PKN or PKM.
 What makes that ok is that so are the majority of people.

 Where are we on the adoption of innovation curve?

 I am not sure but I suspect that we are not nearly as far along as we think we are.
 Those at the bleeding edge have a perspective not shared by the majority.
 Lee Smallwood (@leesmallwood on Twitter) explains this best on his blog by sharing the two graphics below.

-So I’m a little envious of companies and organizations that can ask those kinds of question now.
-“Show me your wirearchy” will no doubt be part of the future interview, which will probably not be face to face..
+So, I’m a little envious of companies and organizations that can ask those kinds of question now.
+“Show me your wirearchy“, will no doubt be part of a future interview, which will probably not be face to face.
 We aren’t there yet.
-I hope we get there soon.by
+I hope we get there soon.